 In this project, Professor Jenny Morgan and her team at University College, London used a mouse model to investigate a biological process that leads to muscle fibre death in Duchenne muscular dystrophy.

-This project is co-funded by three members of the Duchenne Forum – Muscular Dystrophy UK, Duchenne Children’s Trust and The Duchenne Research Fund.
+This project was co-funded by three members of the Duchenne Forum – Muscular Dystrophy UK, Duchenne Children’s Trust and The Duchenne Research Fund.
 The Duchenne Forum is a group of charities working together to accelerate progress in the search for treatments and eventually cures for Duchenne muscular dystrophy.

 - Apoptosis, or a cell suicide: the cell organises its own death by digesting itself from the inside.
 This is a clean way to die, where there is no cell explosion.
 There is a great deal of knowledge on apoptosis and there are medicines that can prevent it.

 - Necrosis: a disorganised process – the cell rapidly explodes because of external causes (eg cold or heat, physical trauma).
 The necrotic cell disintegrates, releases its contents and generates a cascade of events that are bad for the whole body.
 Necrosis is not well understood and is therefore very difficult to control.

 In Duchenne muscular dystrophy, muscle fibres die by necrosis, not apoptosis and that is why inhibiting the loss of muscle fibres is so challenging.
 Our project aims to understand how a muscle fibre dies by necrosis and how this cell death can be prevented.